KDL wiki

 w2 = w1.RefPoint(v_old_new);

-Changing the reference frame
+Changing only the reference frame

-If you want to change the reference frame but want to keep the reference point intact you can use a Rotation matrix which expresses the rotation of the current reference frame B wrt to the new reference frame A:
+If you want to change the reference frame but want to keep the reference point intact you can use a Rotation matrix R_AB which expresses the rotation of the current reference frame B wrt to the new reference frame A:

 ta = R_AB*tb;